toucanfoosh/HiveDropdown/README.md

 # Daniel Wu's Dropdown Menu Component for Hive

+\*For the code, the main component itself is in /src/components/Dropdown/Dropdown.tsx

 ## To run:

 \*Node.js version "^18.18.0 || ^19.8.0 || >= 20.0.0" is required.